MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Multimonth by BKeyport](https://github.com/BKeyport/MMM-Multimonth)

 1. Recommendation: Found `new Date()` in file `MMM-Multimonth.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Recommendation: No ESLint configuration was found.
+ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-mumble by ThePirateWhoSmellsOfSunflowers](https://github.com/ThePirateWhoSmellsOfSunflowers/MMM-mumble)